keu/docs/software/ci-cd.md

 astro workspace service-account create -w <workspace-id> --label <service-account-label> --role <workspace-role>
 ```

-### Create a Service Account via the Software UI
+### Create a service account using the Software UI

-If you prefer to provision a Service Account through the Software UI, start by logging into Astronomer.
+If you prefer to provision a service account through the Software UI, start by logging into Astronomer.

-#### Navigate to your Deployment's "Configure" Page
+#### Go to your Deployment's "Configure" page

 From the Software UI, navigate to: `Deployment` > `Service Accounts`

 ![New Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-new-service-account.png)

-#### Configure your Service Account
+#### Configure your service account

 Upon creating a Service Account, make sure to: